You did more

 Join before the door opens.

 Corps are selling people's data to AI in the race to the end.
-Sprout is what they don't build — a private record of your kid's week, never sold, never trained on.
+Sprout is what they don't build.
+A private record of your kid's week, never sold, never trained on.
 Be on the list when it opens.